 In order to assess any degradation, it is necessary to start with a pure test substance; we aim for radiochemical purities of more than 95%.
 Analytical methods should be robust enough to separate many degradates from the test substance in a variety of media.
 The structure of the test substance can help to develop methods and predict possible degradation products.

 While high-performance liquid chromatography (HPLC) with radiodetectors is the routine method for separation and quantification of test substance and degradates, mass spectroscopy can provide qualitative structural information.
 Where test substance levels are at the lower end of a system’s detection limit, off-line quantification is utilized to enhance detectability.

 3. Use Feasibility Studies to Help Increase Project Efficiency and Optimize Outcomes

-It can be time-efficient and cost-effective to run short, downsized, non-regulated studies to assess how a test substance will behave in a test system.
-These preliminary results can help you refine the definitive study approach – for example, by modifying the incubation conditions, optimizing the sampling intervals or fine-tuning the analytics.
+To maximize time and cost efficiency, run short, downsized, non-regulated studies to assess how a test substance will behave in a test system.
+These preliminary results can help you refine the definitive study approach.
+For example, by modifying incubation conditions, optimizing sampling intervals or fine-tuning analytics.
 If the modifications deviate significantly from the OECD guideline, then justify your choices and demonstrate the validity of the approach within the study report.

 4. Account for Everything: Mass Balance and Non-Extractable Residues

-Non-extractable residues (NERs) are materials bound to the solid fractions – soil or sediment – of test systems.
-You should demonstrate that as much as possible of any NER is extracted, but avoid treating your test system too harshly, because this would not represent the environment under normal conditions.
+Non-extractable residues (NERs) are materials bound to the solid fractions (soil or sediment) of test systems.
+You should demonstrate that as much as possible of any NER is extracted, but avoid treating your test system too harshly as this would not represent the environment under normal conditions.